rhysd/vim-grammarous/README.md

     2. It highlights the locations of detected grammar errors
     3. When you move the cursor on a location of error, it automatically shows the error with the information window.

+    Please do `:GrammarousCheck --help` to show more detail about the command.

 - `:GrammarousReset` : Reset the current check.